Azure/azure-sdk-for-net/sdk/modelsrepository/Azure.IoT.ModelsRepository/samples/readme.md

 Console.WriteLine($"{dtmi} resolved in {result.Content.Count} interfaces.");
 ```

-GitHub pull-request workflows are a core aspect of the Device Models Repository service.
+GitHub pull-request workflows are a core aspect of the DMR service.
 To submit models, the user is expected to fork and clone the global [models repository project][modelsrepository_github_repo] then iterate against the local copy.
 Changes would then be pushed to the fork (ideally in a new branch) and a PR created against the global repository.

 To support this workflow and similar use cases, the client supports initialization with a local file-system URI.
 You can use this for example, to test and ensure newly added models to the locally cloned models repository are in their proper locations.